awwright/http-progress/draft-wright-http-progress.md

 # Status Document Workflow

 The Status Document Workflow uses a status document that is related to a single request.
-This status document is updated with the status of the operation, until the operation completes, and then finalizes, specifying the results of the operation.
+This status document is updated with the status of the operation, until the operation completes, finalizing the status document with the result of the operation.
+No format is defined for the status document, any suitable information may be included, and the contents MAY be content-negotiated.

 The server SHOULD keep the status document available for a period of time after the operation finishes.